-During unarrested cooling, the gas should cross the warm phase and end in the cold one; actually, the flow could be multiphase across all radii of the cooling region (e.g., Vedder et al., 1988).
+During unarrested cooling, the gas should cross the warm phase and end in the cold one; actually, the flow could be multiphase across all radii of the cooling region (e.g., Vedder et al. 1988).
 The phenomenon by which mass is dropped out of the hot flow, and definitively becomes cold, is called mass deposition.
-The possibility for thermal instabilities to undergo nonlinear growth and condense the gas out of the hot flow (Field, 1965) has been long debated, as they seem to be damped by conduction, ram pressure, or buoyancy but instead may survive in the presence of a magnetic field and even be triggered by turbulent motions (Loewenstein and Fabian, 1990; Pizzolato and Soker, 2005; Sharma et al., 2012; Gaspari et al., 2013).
-In any case, if the gas radiatively cools down to low temperatures, the expected mass cooling rate predicted by the cooling flow model ($\dot{M}{cool} \propto L{X,GAS}/T_X$, Peterson and Fabian, 2006) or a modeling more specific for the hot ISM in ETGs (Sarazin and White, 1988; Ciotti et al., 1991; Bregman et al., 2005; section "The Complex Lifetime of Hot Gas in ETGs") is of the order of $\sim 1 M{\odot} \text{ yr}^{-1}$.
+The possibility for thermal instabilities to undergo nonlinear growth and condense the gas out of the hot flow (Field 1965) has been long debated, as they seem to be damped by conduction, ram pressure, or buoyancy, but instead may survive in presence of a magnetic field, and even be triggered by turbulent motions (Loewenstein & Fabian 1990; Pizzolato & Soker 2005; Sharma et al. 2012; Gaspari et al. 2013).
+In any case, if the gas radiatively cools down to low temperatures, the expected mass cooling rate predicted by the cooling flow model ($\dot{M}{cool} \propto L{X,GAS}/T_X$, Peterson & Fabian 2006), or a modeling more specific for the hot ISM in ETGs (Sarazin & White 1988; Ciotti et al. 1991; Bregman et al. 2005; Section 4.10), is of the order of ~1 M{\odot} yr-1.
 Corresponding signs of mass deposition should be present, in the form of optical and UV filaments, molecular gas and dust, and signs of recent star formation; however, cooled or cooling material is observed at a lower (or far lower) level than expected.
-Exceptions are the central ETGs in groups and galaxy clusters, when surrounded by massive cooling flows (Werner et al., 2014; McNamara et al., 2016); some of them also suggest a link between the molecular gas content and the (shorter) cooling time (Lakhchaura et al., 2018; Babyk et al., 2019).
-In normal ETGs, optical emission lines with spatial coincidence with the X-ray cooling gas are seen in some cases (e.g., Werner et al., 2014; Lakhchaura et al., 2018), but X-ray, optical, and UV spectroscopy in general indicate gas cooling rates lower than expected (Bregman et al., 2005).
-Also signs of past mass deposition are not consistent with accumulation that lasted for a few Gyrs: only some ETGs show H I and CO emission and in a relatively small amount of 10^{6} - $10^8 M{\odot}$ (Werner et al., 2019); recent or ongoing star formation is also insufficient (Ford and Bregman, 2013; Kuntschner et al., 2010).
-Therefore, empirical evidence requires the presence of a mechanism to compensate or prevent all the gas cooling expected in the simple modeling above; this could act via direct heating and/or the displacement of the gas from the central regions.
+Exceptions are the central ETGs in groups and galaxy clusters, when surrounded by massive cooling flows (Werner et al. 2014; McNamara et al. 2016); some of them also suggest a link between the molecular gas content and the (shorter) cooling time (Lakhchaura et al. 2018; Babyk et al. 2019).
+In normal ETGs, optical emission lines with spatial coincidence with the X-ray cooling gas are seen in some cases (e.g.,

+Werner et al. 2014; Lakhchaura et al. 2018), but X-ray, optical and UV spectroscopy in general indicates gas cooling rates lower than expected (Bregman et al. 2005).
+Also signs of past mass deposition are not consistent with accumulation that lasted for a few Gyrs: only some ETGs show H I and CO emission, and in a relatively small amount of $10^{6}-10^{8} M{\odot}$ (Werner et al. 2019); recent or ongoing star formation is also insufficient (Ford & Bregman 2013; Kuntschner et al. 2010).
+Therefore, empirical evidence requires the presence of a mechanism to compensate or prevent all the gas cooling expected in the simple modeling above; this could act via direct heating, and/or the displacement of the gas from the central regions.

 To compensate for the cooling losses, the possibility of thermal conduction from the hotter, outer gas layers has been considered; however, it is unclear whether conduction can be effective, since thermal conductivity could be much reduced, for example, by a tangled magnetic field that shortens the electrons mean free path.
-The existence of hot gas coronae embedded in a hotter ICM is taken as an indication that conductivity must be largely suppressed compared to the theoretical maximum (the Spitzer value) to avoid evaporation (Sun et al., 2007; Sarazin, 2012).
+The existence of hot gas coronae embedded in a hotter ICM is taken as an indication that conductivity must be largely suppressed compared to the theoretical maximum (the Spitzer value) to avoid evaporation (Sun et al. 2007; Sarazin 2012).

-AGN Heating
+4.7 AGN Heating